pulumi/pulumi-kubernetes-operator/docs/stacks.md

 ResourceRef identifies a resource from which information can be loaded.
-Environment variables, files on the filesystem, Kubernetes secrets and literal strings are currently supported.
+Environment variables, files on the filesystem, Kubernetes Secrets and literal strings are currently supported.

 <table>
     <thead>